 As I mentioned, many of them are not rainy at all anymore.

 It’s time to pay the vacation?
 No problem.
 Not at all, I saved for months to be prepared.

 The other thing you will learn is to save.

-If you really manage to save 6 month in expenses only the sky is the limit really.
-You obviously can save for retirement or whatever you love.
+When you really manage to save 6 months in expenses only the sky is the limit.
+You obviously can save for retirement or for whatever you love.